The Royal Regiment of Canadian Artillery

 The South African War 1899-1902

-War broke out in South Africa between the British and Boer in 1899.
+War broke out in South Africa between the British and Dutch colonists called Boers in 1899.
 Canada provided a volunteer force to aid the British.
 Among the volunteers were three batteries of Field Artillery – C, D, and E Batteries.

 C Battery helped relieve Colonel Robert Baden-Powell's Garrison under siege at Mafeking.
-D Battery helped save the 12 pounder guns during the Battle of Leliefontein, while E Battery assisted with Douglas's liberation on the Vaal River.
+D Battery helped save the 12 Pounder guns during the Battle of Leliefontein, while E Battery assisted with the liberation of Douglas on the Vaal River.

-The Boers had changed how the British deployed Artillery on the battlefield.
+The Boers had changed how the British deployed artillery on the battlefield.
 They no longer expected an adversary to duel over open sights.
-The Boers used concealment, long-range fire and harassing fire to their advantage.
+The Boers used concealment, long-range fire, and harassing fire to their advantage.
 From then on, Gunners would master the art of indirect fire.

 First World War 1914-1918

 In early 1915, the Canadians joined the British in the trenches of France and Belgium.
-Canadians participated in battles across the Western Front.
+Canadians participated in battles on the Western Front.

-The Artillery directed bombardments against trenches, machinegun deployments, and dugouts.
-Lt-Col A. G. L. McNaughton led in the development of counter-battery techniques to target enemy guns.
+The Canadian Artillery directed bombardments against trenches, machine gun deployments, and dugouts.
+LCol A. G. L. McNaughton led in the development of counter-battery techniques to target enemy guns.

 In the spring of 1918, the Germans made one last effort to break the stalemate in Europe.
 After some initial success, the Spring Offensive began to falter against Allied resistance.

 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
-Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
-The war ended with the defeat of Germany and the Armistice Agreement on 11 November 1918.
+Canadian Gunners operated field guns, horse artillery and anti-aircraft guns.
+The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

-Two Canadian field batteries served in the North Russia Intervention (1918-1919).
+Three Canadian field batteries supported anti-communist forces in North Russia and Siberia (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).

 The Inter-War Years 1919-1939

-Canada's Permanent Force shrunk during the Interwar period.
-The Permanent Force represented the RCHA Brigades (A, B and C Batteries), a medium battery, coastal batteries, and Artillery schools.
+Canada's Permanent Force shrank during the interwar period.
+The Permanent Force included the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.

-The Reserve Army was small but active during the Interwar Period.
-In 1924, the Royal Canadian Garrison Artillery removed the word Garrison from their title.
+The Reserve Army was small but active during the interwar period.
 The Royal Regiment started the process of going mechanized.
-The 3rd Medium Battery, RCA, was the first unit mechanized, receiving four 6-wheeled Leyland tractors in 1929.
+The 3rd Medium Battery, RCA, in Kingston was the first unit mechanized, receiving four 6-wheeled Leyland tractors in 1929.

 Defence spending increased during the 1930s, but not at a rapid pace.
 It was not until the late 1930s that Canada started to rearm.